MinaYoussef/Modal/README.md

 # Modal
-Modal is streamlined, but flexible, dialog prompts with the minimum required functionality and smart defaults.
+Modal is a dialog prompts with the minimum required functionality and smart defaults.
 It can display pictures, PDF, external pages, a page element or even AJAX loaded content. required a jQuery script
 ##API
 ```javascript